EnzecNet/Naked-and-Afraid/README.md

 ## Version History

+* 1.7
+    * Tablist has been fully removed
 * 1.6
     * Temporarily removed the spawn location system due to a bug
     * Wearable non-armor items no longer harm the player